samson8884/AngularSeed/README.md

 or locally using
 `npm install --save @angular/cli@7.3.8`

+also install windows build tools using
+`npm install -g windows-build-tools`

 1. Run `npm install` to install all dependencies.
 This is a one time install.